 Scope: The facility holds 20 patient and approximately 32 staff members.

 If interested and have necessary qualifications please provide this to Nakekela reception or email to:

 We are grateful for the donations we received from family and friend.We are so thankful for the vegetables we received from in-patient's family and gifts we received from the Department of Agriculture in Kwaggafontein as an appreciation to our hardwork in the garden.
 Let's not get tired of doing what is good for at the right time we will reap a harvest of blessing if we don't give up.
 Galatians 6:9

 We thank God for the success of the SALT Home Based Care and Care workers Imbizo bringing Leaders Home Based Carers,Care Workers and change Agents in Health Together Equipping, Encouraging and Connecting.
 All thanks to God who made all things to work together for our good.

 We are very thankful for the First Aid Training we attended as Nakekela Staff members it was provided by National First Aid Academy presented by Mam Rose.
 We had a wonderful time of learning and practicals. " Then you will understand what is right, just and fair and you will find the right way to go.
 For wisdom will enter your heart and knowledge will fill you with joy.
 Proverbs 2: 9-10

-Check out our latest blog post!
-We try to update on a regular basis so that you can see how God is working here with us.
+Check out our latest news!
+We try to update regularly so that you can see how God is working here with us.